 Known as the Ivory Coast in English, the Republic of Côte d’Ivoire is in West Africa.
 Its surface area is 322,462, sq. km.
 Countries bordering Côte d’Ivoire are Guinea, Mali, Liberia, Ghana, and Burkina Faso.
 The Gulf of Guinea is on its southern border.
-Population was 20,617,068 in 2009.
+Population is 25,344,044 in 2019.

 Côte d’Ivoire was home to several states prior to European occupation.
 These include the Gyaaman, the Baoule, and the Kong Empire.
 Two Anyi kindoms, the Indenie and Sanwi, also existed and attempted to maintain their identity through the colonial period and independence.
 Côte d’Ivoire became a protectorate of France based on a treaty in 1843-44.
 In 1893, it formally became a French colony.